rng-guy/NFSMWBartender/README.txt

  • when exactly the helicopter can (de- / re-)spawn (if it at all).

 This feature set also fixes the displayed engagement count in the middle of the pursuit bar:
-Its value is now perfectly accurate and reflects how many "chaser" type cops remain in the current wave.
+Its value is now perfectly accurate and reflects how many "Chaser" type cops remain in the current wave.
 The count ignores support vehicles (e.g. Cross), the helicopter, and any vehicles that join the pursuit from roadblocks.